Irish flute

-The Irish flute is a conical-bore, simple-system wooden flute of the type favoured by classical flautists of the early 19th century, or to a flute of modern manufacture derived from this design (often with modifications to optimize its use in Irish Traditional Music, Scottish Traditional Music or Music of Brittany and other Celtic nations).
+The Irish flute is a conical-bore, simple-system, wooden flute of the type favoured by classical flautists of the early 19th century, or to a flute of modern manufacture derived from this design (often with modifications to optimize its use in Irish Traditional Music, Scottish Traditional Music or Music of Brittany and other Celtic nations).
 The majority of traditional Irish flute players use a wooden, simple-system flute.

-Although it is played in every county in Ireland, the flute has a strong heartland in the mid-western counties of Roscommon, Leitrim, Sligo, South Fermanagh, East Galway, Clare and West Limerick.
+Although it is played in every county in Ireland, the flute has a strong heartland in the mid-western counties of Roscommon, Leitrim, Sligo, south Fermanagh, east Galway, Clare and west Limerick.

 Physical characteristics

-The Irish flute is a simple system, transverse flute which plays a diatonic (Major) scale as the tone holes are successively uncovered.
-Most flutes from the Classical era, and some of modern manufacture include metal keys and additional tone holes to achieve partial or complete chromatic tonality.
-Due to its wooden construction, characteristic embouchure and direct (keyless) fingering, the simple system flute has a distinctly different timbre from the Western concert flute.
-Most Irish flute players tend to strive for a dark and reedy tone in comparison to classical flautists.
-Though most commonly pitched in the key of D, simple system flutes are available pitched in other keys, and are often heard in Irish music pitched in E flat, B flat and C. Although referred to as a D flute, this is a non-transposing instrument, so if you finger C, a concert-pitch C is sounded.
-The name D-flute comes from the fact that the simplest 6-hole wooden flute has D as its lowest note and plays the scale of D without any cross-fingering.
-The E-flat, B-flat and C versions are transposing instruments.
+The Irish flute is a simple system, transverse flute which plays a diatonic (Major) scale as the tone holes are successively covered and uncovered.
+Most flutes from the Classical era, and some of modern manufacture, include various metal keys or additional tone holes (such as a seventh, "pinky-hole", to access one lower note, typically the seventh degree of the scale) to achieve partial or complete chromatic tonality.
+Commonly added pads and keys, to play accidentals or various sharp or flat notes, may be added to any hole on the flute, though most commonly are given to the first, second, fourth, and fifth holes.
+For example, on a standard "D"-scale instrument, the addition of these extra keys would enable the player to achieve D#/E-flat, F-natural, G#/A-flat, and A#/B-flat notes with ease.

+Due to its wooden construction, characteristic embouchure, and direct (keyless) fingering, the simple system flute has a distinctly different timbre from the Western concert flute, often sounding more "breathy" than the high and clear tones of classical silver flute.
+Most Irish flute players tend to strive for a dark and "reedy" tone, in comparison to classical flautists.
+Though most-commonly constructed in the key of "D"—similar to the whistle, and most traditional music played in unison is in the D, G or A-Major key signatures—, simple-system flutes are available pitched in other keys, and may be manufactured upon the orderer's request, such as in E/E-flat, B/B-flat, or C/C#, amongst other keys.
+Although referred to as a "D flute", this is a non-transposing instrument, and "D" merely refers to the lowest note on a standard instrument tuned to D-Major, typically; if one were to play a "C", a concert-pitch "C" is sounded.
+Any flute built and tuned to E-flat, B-flat or C are transposing instruments.